-One of the highest-profile cases of a tipster scamming their clients came to a close in the United States last year, when Adam Meyer, who hailed himself as “Sports Consultant to the Stars” was jailed for eight years for his part in a huge $45 million tipster fraud that caused Gary Sadoff, a wealthy beer distribution magnate from Wisconsin, to part with $25 million over a period of a few years.
+One of the highest-profile cases of a tipster scamming their clients came to a close in the United States in 2017, when Adam Meyer, who hailed himself as 'Sports Consultant to the Stars' was jailed for eight years for his part in a huge $45 million tipster fraud that caused Gary Sadoff, a wealthy beer distribution magnate from Wisconsin, to part with $25 million over a period of a few years.

 His relationship with Sadoff began in 2007, when the Milwaukee-based businessman began buying Meyer's tips and they became friends.
 Meyer's services would extend his services to connecting his clients, Sadoff included, with offshore bookies who would unquestioningly accept their huge wagers, and at this point the plot dives into serious gangster territory.

-Ultimately, Meyer was officially convicted for the crimes of fraud, extortion, racketeering and brandishing a firearm, and not for being a dodgy tipster, but his case of tipster fraud to the nth degree is a cautionary tale that highlights that there is a potential out there for the tipster industry to be abused by unscrupulous opportunists, which should make us all the happier for being served and protected by websites like tipstrr.com, who provide reliable verifiable information that would prevent and expose such behaviour.
+Ultimately, Meyer was officially convicted for the crimes of fraud, extortion, racketeering, and brandishing a firearm, rather than for being a dodgy tipster.
+However, his case of tipster fraud to the nth degree is a cautionary tale that highlights that there is a potential out there for the tipster industry to be abused by unscrupulous opportunists.